Neami Wellbeing Link (QLD)

 Lisa Gregory | Senior Practice Leader

-The psychological, social and economic impacts of the COVID-19 pandemic can have a significant effect on your mental health and wellbeing.
+The psychological, social and economic impacts of challenging times can have a significant effect on your mental health and wellbeing.
+It’s natural to feel a range of emotions, such as stress, worry, anxiety or low mood.

-Wellbeing Link provides free phone and video-based support for people in Queensland to help you improve your wellbeing in response to the COVID-19 pandemic.
+Wellbeing Link provides phone and video-based support to help you improve your wellbeing in response to the disruption caused by COVID-19.

 Over four sessions, a Wellbeing Coach will work with you to understand your health, what matters to you and find what helps.